NoaLwx/CreatieCoding_blog.1/posts/week5.md

   // give filepath to image element img.src = `/w5/cat.jpg`;

-  // defining a function that returns a random value that is an integer between the zero and the max const rand_int = (max) => Math.floor(Math.random() * max);
+  // defining a function that returns a random value
+  //that is an integer between the zero and the max const rand_int = (max) => Math.floor(Math.random() * max);

   // defining  a recursive function, taking the data as a string